georgestagg/3D-GP/README.md

 * Run `./install` to setup.
 You can also run  `./install <install-dir>` to install to any desired installation location.

 * New terminals should now be able to run  `make2dgp` anywhere.
+*NOTE: OS X not working at the moment.

 ### Running a Simulation
 * Create a new simulation directory